Chrono Break: Official response

 Takashi Tokita, who directed Chrono Trigger, mentioned a "Chrono Trigger 2" in a 2003 interview which has not been translated to English.
 Trigger developer Yuji Horii expressed no interest in returning to the Chrono franchise in 2005.
 In February 2007, Square Enix producer Hiromichi Tanaka took part in several interviews while promoting games in Europe.
 Tanaka reiterated that no new game was in development, but that a return was certainly not out of the question.

 In January 2008, composer Yasunori Mitsuda remarked that "there are a lot of politics involved" in creating a new game, and stressed that Masato Kato should participate in development should a new entry in the series materialize.
 He did say that he was open to working with the company on the series again "if they had a good concept for the game", and he speculated that Kato "probably would" as well.

 In August 2014, at a PAX Prime panel, Sakaguchi stated that he had intended on continuing the Chrono series into another game, but that problems with Square Enix management prevented it from coming to fruition.

+In December 2015, Kato confirmed that Square Enix had indeed discussed a project called Chrono Break, but that he was personally not involved with it.

-In December 2017, Tokita stated that some smaller elements of Chrono Break eventually made it into the Final Fantasy Dimensions II game.
+In December 2017, Tokita stated that some smaller elements of Chrono Break eventually made it into his Final Fantasy Dimensions II game.
 He explained: "There was actually a time when I planned a new title called Chrono Break.
 Though it was canceled before accomplishing anything, the overall idea for the title was carried over to my latest game, Final Fantasy Dimensions II.
 Aemo's character setting and the balance between the three characters at the beginning ... these were based on the original concept [for Chrono Break] but were reworked for this title."
+Tokita confirmed the following year that he had begun preproduction on the game in 2000, and ultimately recycled his story ideas for Final Fantasy Dimensions II.